 Cybersecurity has become one of the most significant regulatory practice areas in the securities industry as cyber incidents are reported daily in the financial news and the extent and complexity of them is expanding exponentially.
-All the major federal financial regulatory agencies, SROs and virtually all the states have assumed a very active role in this area, as exampled by the recently proposed New York State Cybersecurity Regulation.
-This contains twenty-two sections addressing such subjects as cybersecurity programs and policies, Chief Information Security Officers, testing, audits, risk assessment, third party information security, multi-factor authentication, training, encryption and incident response plans.
-These topics are similar to those contained in the cybersecurity regulations and guidelines issued by the SEC and FINRA, and virtually all the states have issued at least a breach notification requirement, while some – like Massachusetts and that proposed by NYS - have issued detailed regulations.
+All the major federal financial regulatory agencies, SROs and virtually all the states have assumed a very active role in this area, as exemplified by the recently proposed New York State Cybersecurity Regulation.
+The regulation contains 22 sections addressing such subjects as cybersecurity programs and policies, Chief Information Security Officers, testing, audits, risk assessment, third party information security, multi-factor authentication, training, encryption and incident response plans.
+These topics are similar to those contained in the cybersecurity regulations and guidelines issued by the SEC and FINRA, and virtually all the states have issued at least a breach notification requirement, while some – including Massachusetts and New York - have issued detailed regulations.

 P&D lawyers regularly advise banks, insurance companies, broker-dealers, investment advisers and public and private funds on all aspects of cybersecurity regulation.
 We are experts on the entire cybersecurity regulatory structure including Gramm-Leach-Bliley, Regulation S-P, Regulation P, the OCIE 2015 Cybersecurity Initiative, the FINRA 2015 Report on Cybersecurity Practices, the NIST Framework and many others.